-A few years ago, when speaking about my then-just-released novel Accidents of Marriage, a reporter mentioned how surprised she was by her negative reactions to the main character—how the character seemed to ‘provoke’ her husband and how the reporter sympathized with the husband’s anger.
-The next day, participating on a book festival panel, the moderator spoke of the husband in the book as a virtual out-of-control monster and his wife Maddy as a frightened woman battling emotional abuse.
+A few years ago, when speaking with a reporter about my then-just-released novel, Accidents of Marriage, she mentioned how surprised she was by her negative reactions to the main character—how the character ‘provoked’ her husband.
+The reporter sympathized with the husband’s anger.
+The next day, participating on a book panel, the moderator spoke of the husband in the book as a virtual out-of-control monster and his wife Maddy as a frightened woman battling emotional abuse.

-Never-the-less, there’s a troubling undertone I’ve noted in some reactions to novels about that examine whether a woman (or man) ‘deserves’ to live without verbal, emotional, or any other sort of abuse.
-In Accidents of Marriage (using multiple points of view: a wife, a husband, and their 14-year-old daughter) Maddy is married to Ben, a man with a trigger-temper; she never knows what will set it off.
+Nevertheless, there’s a troubling undertone I’ve noted in some reactions to novels about that examine whether a woman (or man) ‘deserves’ to live without verbal, emotional, or any other sort of abuse.
+In Accidents of Marriage, Maddy is married to Ben, a man with a trigger-temper; she never knows what will set it off.
 When he’s charming, he’s terrific: funny, smart, and capable.
 When he’s irate, he’s terrifying: raging, critical and blaming the world for his troubles.

-Relationship interactions are never static in life or novels.
+Relationships are never static in life and shouldn’t be in novels.
 Sometimes Maddy placates, working hard to keep her children unaware of the problems she and Ben face; other times she gives in to her frustration and answers back, giving in to her edginess.
 Plus, she’s a bit messy, a working mother with three children, who’s rarely (if ever) on top of the unending chores facing the family.
 When life becomes too much, she’ll nibble a Xanax.
 But none of that is equivalent with ‘deserving’ to be screamed at, raged at, or to be driven at speeds that petrify her.
 She certainly doesn’t deserve to end up in an accident that changes her entire life.

-For years I worked with batterers, criminals, men ordered to a violence intervention program and the hardest nut to crack was convincing them of this: one’s violence, one’s temper, or one’s temperament, should never be contingent on another’s behavior.
-We must control ourselves.
-To whit, we scream at our spouses and children—rarely do we verbally attack our bosses no matter how much they enrage us.
+For years, I worked with batterers, men ordered to a violence intervention program.
+The hardest nut to crack was convincing them that one’s violence, one’s temper, or one’s temperament, shouldn’t be contingent on another’s behavior.
+We control ourselves.
+To wit, we scream at our spouses and children—rarely do we verbally attack our bosses no matter how much they enrage us.
 Why?
-Because a) our bossed have power over us, and b) we do have control—it’s all about whether we choose to use that skill or not.
+Because our bosses have power over us, and we, in fact, do have control—it’s all about whether we choose to use that skill or not.
 And yes, it takes work.

 Which brings me to the likable character.
-There’s been a debate for a while in literature (especially when the author and/or main character is a woman) as to whether or not a book should be judged on the likeability of a character.
-This flies in the face of what I want in a book: to be fascinated by the men and women populating it, to root for them to change, and for them to get through their crucibles as unburned as possible.
+There’s been a debate in literature as to whether a book should be judged on the likeability of a character, which flies in the face of what I want in a book: to be fascinated by the men and women populating it, to root for them to change, and for them to get through their crucibles as unburned as possible.

 And with the ‘bad guys’?
 I want them to own up to their deeds and pay for them.